 - Limited mobility due to a neurologic, orthopedic or arthritic condition that prevents the person from walking up or down 10 stair steps

-Anyone with these conditions must receive a medical certification from a licensed physician, and the physician must sign and date a specific section on your handicap parking pass application.
+Anyone with these conditions must receive a medical certification from a licensed physician, and the physician must sign and date a specific section on your handicap parking pass application for New Mexico.

 How to Apply